Henry Moseley: Death and aftermath

 George Sarton wrote, "His fame was already established on such a secure foundation that his memory will be green forever.
 He is one of the immortals of science, and though he would have made many other additions to our knowledge if his life had been spared, the contributions already credited to him were of such fundamental significance, that the probability of his surpassing himself was extremely small.
 It is very probable that however long his life, he would have been chiefly remembered because of the 'Moseley law' which he published at the age of twenty-six."

 Isaac Asimov wrote, "In view of what he [Moseley] might still have accomplished … his death might well have been the most costly single death of the War to mankind generally."

-Rutherford believed that Mosely's work would have earned him the Nobel Prize (which however is never awarded posthumously).
+Rutherford believed that Moseley's work would have earned him the Nobel Prize.
+Before his death, Moseley was nominated for the 1915 chemistry prize by Svante Arrhenius; the Nobel Foundation statutes at the time allowed the prize to be awarded posthumously to a person who died after nomination, so 1915 would be the only chance to award the prize to Moseley.
+Despite this, the Nobel committee instead awarded the 1915 chemistry prize to Richard Willstätter.
+The 1917 Nobel Prize in physics was awarded to C.G.
+Barkla "for his discovery of the characteristic Rontgen radiation of the elements", work that built strongly on Moseley's.

 Memorial plaques to Moseley were installed at Manchester and Eton, and a Royal Society scholarship, established by his will, had as its second recipient the physicist P. M. S. Blackett, who later became president of the Society.